MSSputnik/s3scripts/README.md

 ## Installation

 ### Installation by hand
 There is not installation required.
-Just copy the scripts into the desired directory and make them executable `chmod u+x *.sh`.
+Just copy the scripts into the desired directory and make them executable `chmod 755 *.sh`.
 Create the `settings.sh` configuration file if required by the implementation.

 ### Installation via script
 To simplify the installation, a simple installation scrip exist.